eQosys/QINP/docs/expressions.md

 ### Literals

-Literals are are tokens in the source code that represent a value that can be determined at compile time.
+Literals are tokens in the source code that represent a value that can be determined at compile time.

 There are different types of literals:
  - Integer literals